mjtamlyn/ayb-notes/9-mobile-persistence-offline-clients.md

 ## Phonegap

 Live demo time - build a phone gap app.
 It works.
 They're packaged apps which live on the device.
+Installed apps might not be online na dhtis is the first thing apple test.
+So we need network introspection and persistence apis.